Ranga (S.S.L.C)

-Ranga SSLC is a 2004 Indian Kannada-language action comedy drama film directed by Yogaraj Bhat and produced by N. Kumar.
-Music was composed by Sandeep Chowta.
+Ranga (S.S.L.C) is a 2004 Indian Kannada-language Masala film directed by Yogaraj Bhat and produced by N. Kumar.
 It stars Sudeep and Ramya in lead roles.
-The film was later dubbed into Hindi as Ranga Dada in 2013.
+The film was an average success at the box office and was later dubbed into Hindi as Ranga Dada in 2013.
+The Music was composed by Sandeep Chowta.

-Premise
+Plot

 Ranga, a autorickshaw driver, attempts to clear his SSLC exams, but in vain.
 His ongoing rivalry with Bomb Naga, who thinks that Ranga killed his son, takes a toll on his life.